 1 said was going to get back to Mr. O'Brien in detail, 2 but that obviously we were taking a statement and that 3 the information that she gave us for that statement, he 4 would have to have sight of.
-So, trying to --5 132 who was that witness?
-Q. 14:34 6 Mr. O'Brien's secretary was really very anxious about Α. 7 the whole process, and I think had felt that she was in 8 a difficult position in terms of divided loyalties and those type of things.
-Doctors and secretaries tend to 9 have a very special relationship, and I think it is 10 14.3511 difficult for secretaries that feel in some way their -- I don't know, just not being loyal.
-Certainly the 12 13 secretary found it difficult.
-14 15 Some of the managers, I felt -- I mean I couldn't tell 14:35 16 you off the top of my head but I felt some of the 17 managers found the whole process very 18 anxiety-provoking.
-19 133 Is there any work, do you think, to be done around the Q. culture that creates that kind of, I suppose, fear that 14:35 20 you are describing, or sense of foreboding?
-I mean, is 21 22 there a need for colleagues in this context come 23 witnesses to better understand and better buy into the 24 idea that performance issues need to be properly 25 investigated?
-14.35 I think a lot of progress was made, I hope a lot of 26 Α. 27 progress was made after the Mid-Staff Inquiry because I think it addressed exactly this type of thing, that 28 29 you have these very senior consultants who tell you how it's going to be and that's how it's going to be.
-1 2 I think in medicine we have moved well towards working in teams and having a team responsibility for 3 4 a caseload.
-In psychiatry we have done that much 5 sooner, I suppose, than some of the others because of 14:36 the nature of the work.
-I do think that helping people 6 7 from the ground up to understand that this is not --8 this is not an awful experience and that it's very important to raise concerns, and that anything that you 9 say will be taken seriously, and that actually you have 14:36 10 11 a responsibility.
+So, trying to 5 132 Q. Who was that witness?
+14:34 6 Α. Mr. O'Brien's secretary was really very anxious about 7 the whole process, and I think had felt that she was in 8 a difficult position in terms of divided loyalties and 9 those type of things.
+Doctors and secretaries tend to 10 have a very special relationship, and I think it is 14:35 11 difficult for secretaries that feel in some way their 12 I don't know, just not being loyal.
+Certainly the 13 secretary found it difficult.
+14 15 Some of the managers, I felt I mean I couldn't tell 14:35 16 you off the top of my head but I felt some of the 17 managers found the whole process very 18 anxiety-provoking.
+19 133 Q. Is there any work, do you think, to be done around the 20 culture that creates that kind of, I suppose, fear that 14:35 21 you are describing, or sense of foreboding?
+I mean, is 22 there a need for colleagues in this context come 23 witnesses to better understand and better buy into the 24 idea that performance issues need to be properly 25 investigated?
+14:35 26 Α. I think a lot of progress was made, I hope a lot of 27 progress was made after the Mid-Staff Inquiry because 28 I think it addressed exactly this type of thing, that 29 you have these very senior consultants who tell you how

+1 it's going to be and that's how it's going to be.
+2 I think in medicine we have moved well towards working 3 in teams and having a team responsibility for 4 a caseload.
+In psychiatry we have done that much 5 sooner, I suppose, than some of the others because of 14:36 6 the nature of the work.
+I do think that helping people 7 from the ground up to understand that this is not 8 this is not an awful experience and that it's very 9 important to raise concerns, and that anything that you 10 say will be taken seriously, and that actually you have 14:36 11 a responsibility.
 I mean, I have been involved in 12 governance work in the Trust beyond this where we did 13 governance teaching in a multidisciplinary way.

-15 It was very interesting, as doctors, watching how 14:37 16 difficult it was for secretarial staff and admin staff 17 and even nurses to some extent to feel that they had 18 a role in raising concerns.
-You know, it was very 19 interesting to go along to some of those meetings where 20 we were encouraging people from every level to raise 14:37 concerns and to be aware of their responsibilities in 21 22 doing so.

-23 Thank you for that.
-Your witness statement helps us to 134 Q. 24 understand the extent to which your investigation was 25 dependent upon progress being made by the Trust in what 14:37 might be regarded as a parallel process.
-That is, 26 27 a process of urologists in the Service working through the triage or the non-triage cases and the non-dictated 28 29 cases and then producing results that were, I suppose, fed through to your investigation and, in addition and perhaps subsequently, Mr. Young's work on the private patients.
+14 15 It was very interesting, as doctors, watching how 14:37 16 difficult it was for secretarial staff and admin staff 17 and even nurses to some extent to feel that they had 18 a role in raising concerns.
+You know, it was very 19 interesting to go along to some of those meetings where 20 we were encouraging people from every level to raise 14:37 21 concerns and to be aware of their responsibilities in 22 doing so.
+23 134 Q. Thank you for that.
+Your witness statement helps us to 24 understand the extent to which your investigation was 25 dependent upon progress being made by the Trust in what 14:37 26 might be regarded as a parallel process.
+That is, 27 a process of urologists in the Service working through 28 the triage or the non-triage cases and the non-dictated 29 cases and then producing results that were, I suppose,